k363m611/nlp-01-getting-started/README.md

 # First, run the module
 # IMPORTANT: Close each figure after viewing so execution continues
-uv run python -m nlp.web_words_case
+uv run python -m nlp.text_preprocessing_case

 # Then, open the notebook.
 # IMPORTANT: Select the kernel and Run All: